Advanced Materials & Processing

 Advanced Measurements & Data Systems

 The Aeroacoustics Branch plans and conducts research aimed at understanding and accurately predicting the noise from any air vehicle configuration, as well as defining and demonstrating concepts for air vehicle noise reduction.
-The scope of the research is broad and includes fundamental, theoretical, analytical, experimental, as well as applied research in aeroacoustics.
+The scope of this research is broad and includes fundamental, theoretical, analytical, experimental, and applied research in aeroacoustics.
 The Aeroacoustics Branch directly supports multiple programs and projects projects within the NASA Aeronautics Research Mission Directorate.

 The Aeroelasticity Branch potentially carries the responsibility of all things aeroelastic for lifting surfaces and airframes.
 Aeroelasticity by its nature encompasses interactions of structures (stiffness), mass properties (inertia), and aerodynamics, with occasional further considerations for thermal and propulsion effects.
 The Branch has a rich history of aeroelastic experimentation, analyses, and computational accomplishments.
 Aeroelastic loads and performance data have been acquired for many helicopter rotor-blade systems.
 Other types of vehicles assessed by the Branch include supersonic transports, hypersonic aircraft, and reentry parachutes and inflatable ballutes.
 The branch has influenced and enabled aeroelasticity understanding for decades running.

 The Aerothermodynamics Branch assess the flyability and survivability of aerospace vehicles as they fly through or re-enter the Earth’s atmosphere as well as the atmospheres of other planets.
 In order to perform this mission, the branch has a mix of experimentalists and computationalists who develop and apply aerothermodynamic tools that predict aerodynamic loads, surface aeroheating, and flowfield fluid dynamics — typically for high speed environments.
-Primary tools consist of force/moment and phosphor thermography global heating measurements along with LAURA and FUN3D Navier-Stokes CFD and Direct Simulation Monte Carlo (DSMC) computations.
+Primary tools consist of force/moment and phosphor thermography global heating measurements along with LAURA and FUN3D Navier-Stokes CFD and D.